MicrosoftDocs/ai-builder/ai-builder-docs/use-prebuilt-contract-power-apps.md

 ## Requirements

-Learn more about requirements in the [Supported language, format, and size](prebuilt-contract.md#supported-language-format-and-size) section in Contract prebuilt AI model.
+Learn more about requirements in the [Supported language, format, and size](prebuilt-contract.md#supported-language-format-and-size) section in [Contract prebuilt model](prebuilt-contract.md).

 ## Available fields